johnsfdemo/Esri-Map-Areas/README.md

 # Esri Map Areas

-This package contains a Lightning component that draws polygons read from a Salesforce object onto a map embedded in a record page.
+This package contains a Lightning component that draws polygons read from a Salesforce related list onto a map embedded in a record page.
 The component allows the user to choose between street, topological, and satellite views of the map.

 ![EsriMapAreas in Action](/images/EsriMapAreas-Animated.gif)